DIRECTORY - Updated April 24, 2014

 RANDALL WALKER: (Weaverville/Redding) - Keyboards, guitar, woodwinds, tuba, vocals, performance, instrumental, stage production.
 Director of Weaverville Community Band.

-UPDATED!
-JOHN WHALEY: (Weaverville) - Guitar, piano, marimbas, vibraphone. drums, and more.
+JOHN WHALEY: (Weaverville) - Guitar, piano, marimbas, vibraphone, percussion, and more.
 Performs with Sabor, a Latin Jazz group.

 SHERRI WHITHAM / MAKE A SOUND MUSIC STUDIO: (530-623-1676, Junction City.
 Studio: Lee Fong Ranchhouse, Weaverville) - Piano & keyboards, accordion, fiddle, banjo, vocals.
+Offer instruction in Piano & keyboards, fiddle, vocals.
+Performs with Roxmyth.
 Previously performed with Deja Vu, Soul Kitchen, and The Mostly Stringband.

 DAVE & BECKY WILLIAMS / DAVE'S DRUMS: (Weaverville) - Hand drums.
 Drum maker.